ztalbot2000/homebridge-cmd4/README.md

 FAQ-Troubleshooting
 -------------------

-### Step 1  Homebridge is expected to run from a users home directory. where it can find the .homebridge directory and indirectly the homebridge/Cmd4Scripts.State.js command file.
+### Step 1  Homebridge is expected to run from a users home directory. where it can find the .homebridge directory and indirectly the homebridge/Cmd4Scripts/State.js command file.

-### Step 2  The State.js command file must be executable. it can be tested via:<BR>
+### Step 2  The State.js command file must be executable.
+It can be tested via:<BR>
 &nbsp;&nbsp;&nbsp; SHELL> cd $HOME <BR>
 &nbsp;&nbsp;&nbsp; SHELL> node .homebridge/Cmd4Scripts/State.js Get My_Fan On <BR>
 &nbsp;&nbsp;&nbsp; this should output: 0 or 'true'<BR>